Don’t Waste the Precious Weeks at School’s End

 Beyond parties

 Some educators are big on hosting in-class parties during the last days of school.
-The decision about whether or not to do so should be made in consultation with school administrators and in sync with school policies.
+The decision about whether to do so should be made in consultation with school administrators and in sync with school policies.

 A word of caution, though…even when end-of-the year parties are well-planned, it’s challenging to ensure that they are inclusive and meaningful.